top of page

 Heat of Hydrogenation as a Stability Measure:

-• The process of hydrogenation adds hydrogen to the double bonds, converting the diene into an alkane.
+The heat of hydrogenation provides a quantitative measure of the stability of conjugated dienes.
+Hydrogenation involves the addition of hydrogen (H₂) to the double bonds, converting the diene into an alkane.

 Related Posts